The Best Book Covers That Will Make Your Bookshelf Into A Work Of Art

 Toni Morrison: Burn This Book

 Toni Morrison's title is powerful on its own and while the cover has changed a few times, the imperative is always the focal point.
+The published work is a compilation of essays about censorship, the persuading power of literature, and the title makes reference to the spy techniques used when passing down sensitive information.

 Kelly Link: Get in Trouble